-Green pesto sauce is one of my favourites.
-I love having it with pasta or in a sandwich and you just need some mozzarella cheese and cherry tomatoes to compliment it and enhance its flavour.
+Green pesto sauce is one of my favorites.
+I love having it with pasta or in a sandwich and you just need some mozzarella cheese and cherry tomatoes to compliment it and enhance its flavor.
 In this green pesto recipe, I’m using cavolo nero, a dark green type of kale, instead of basil.
-This dark colour kale originates from Italy and it’s getting quite popular over the past years for its sweet cabbagy flavour and all the health benefits, as it’s packed with vitamins and iron.
+This dark color kale originates from Italy and it’s getting quite popular over the past years for its sweet cabbagy flavor and all the health benefits, as it’s packed with vitamins and iron.
 I’m also going to show you how to serve this cavolo nero pesto sauce with some spiralized zucchini pasta for a light, low-carb meal, so let’s get started!

 Why you should try my recipe

-- Nice alternative to basil green pesto that will impress everyone with its rich flavour.
+- Nice alternative to basil green pesto that will impress everyone with its rich flavor.

 - It takes 15 minutes to prepare.

 - Stores in the fridge for a week and in the freezer for up to 6 months!

 - Versatile.
 Great with pasta, sandwiches, eggs and more.
 Just use your imagination.